 Last week, the mortgage-buying corporation Freddie Mac reported that mortgage rates have stabilized amid a stronger economy.
 The latest data on the housing market suggests demand among buyers continues to increase steadily along with a gradually improving national real estate market over the past two months.

-The average rate for a 30-year home loan fell to its lowest point of 2017.
-On average, borrowers last week were locking in rates just under 4%.
+The average rate for a 30-year home loan fell 0.78% from the same time last year.
+On average, borrowers last week were locking in rates at 3.75%.

-Should I Buy a House in Denver in 2017?
+Should I Buy a House in Denver in 2019?

 Should you buy a home in Denver this year?
 There is no simply “yes” or “no” answer to this question.
 It’s the kind of question that must be considered on an individual basis, due to the many variables involved.

 But for many would-be buyers, current conditions in Denver are ideal for buying a home.
-Here are some recent real estate market and mortgage trends to help you decide if you should buy a home in 2017.
+Here are some recent real estate market and mortgage trends to help you decide if you should buy a home in 2019.

-1. Mortgage rates recently sank to a yearly low.
+1. Mortgage rates recently sank to a yearly low

 So from a mortgage rate perspective, now could be a good time to buy a house in Denver, Colorado.

-First-time buyers who are wondering if they should buy a house in Denver in 2017 or 2018 should pay close attention to this trend.
+First-time buyers who are wondering if they should buy a house in Denver in 2019 or 2020 should pay close attention to this trend.
 Houses in the metro area will likely be more expensive next year than they are now.
 Here’s more advice for first-time buyers.